wtmitchell/challenge_problems/README.md

 Build
 -----
 Should be straight forward if the dependencies are installed.
+Depending on what you want it can be as simple as:

     cmake path/to/src
     make -j 7